Thibaut-Delattre/NuclearReactor/README.md

 # NuclearReactor
 Nuclear reactor modeling (fuel consumption and reactor power) on MATLAB

-This live editor script in MATLAB models fuel consumption and reactor power by a few parameters.
+This live editor script in MATLAB models fuel consumption and reactor power depending on a few parameters.
 This models depends mainly on :
 - Efficiancy of the reactor
 - UOX or/and MOX fuel with enrichments and mass of fuel
 - Volume, temperature and pressure in the reactor core